halirutan/SEUploaderApplication/README.md

 ## Step one

 Remove the old palette from your system by searching for it and deleting it.
+There are two possibilities:
+If you already used the *palette application* from this repository, you should delete the directory

+      If[DirectoryQ[#], #] &@ FileNameJoin[{$UserAddOnsDirectory, "Applications", "SEUploader"}]

-You should be able to find the place of the old palette by evaluating
+If you think that you still have an installation of the very first (one-palette file) version of the SE Uploader installed then you should be able to find the place of this by evaluating

        FileNames["*Uploader.nb", $UserBaseDirectory, Infinity]